When fed daily for a lifetime, synthetic dog food preservatives could be toxic to your pet.

 That’s because ethoxyquin is not only used as a preservative but also as a pesticide — and as a hardening agent for making synthetic rubber.

 Ethoxyquin has been under investigation by the FDA as a possible cause for certain liver and blood problems.

 Yet to this day, ethoxyquin is still commonly found in many popular brands of dog food.

 Here are two more chemical bad guys to watch out for…

 The World Health Organization has named both BHT and BHA as suspicious cancer-causing compounds.
-Plus the State of California has now identified BHA as a possible carcinogen, too.
+Plus the State of California has now identified BHA as a possible carcinogen, too.2

-Considering these troubling issues, you’d think these two dubious preservatives would be intentionally shunned by the pet food industry.
+Considering these troubling issues, you’d think these two dubious preservatives would be shunned by the pet food industry.

 Unfortunately, both BHA and BHT can still be found in a number of commercial dog foods.

 The Bottom Line

 Dogs are a captive audience.
 They have no choice but to eat what we put in front of them.
 The same food, consumed day after day.
 Week after week.
 Year after year.

-It’s that cumulative exposure that keeps us up at mights.
+It’s that cumulative exposure that keeps us up at night.
 That additive effect of using any artificial preservative relentlessly — especially when it’s suspected of causing cancer.

 So, avoid dog foods made with artificial preservatives.